wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 derived the receiving and releasing cycle of all previous uops in a basic block, and that the releasing cycle of the current uop by stage *X*, C<sub>X</sub>, is also known.
 Our goal is to compute the receiving and releasing cycle of the current uop at stage *Y*.
-If this is possible, then we can inductively compute the receiving and releasing cycles of all buffering components of the uop by repeatedly applying the same rule.
+If this is possible, then we can inductively compute the receiving and releasing cycles of the uop on all components by repeatedly applying the same rule.
+Note that in our model, adjacent uops can be received and released by a component in the same cycle, since modern out-of-order cores are likely also superscalar, meaning that more than one uops are transferred from one stage to the next on the datapath in every cycle.

-If component
+There are two possibilities to consider.
+In the simpler case, stage Y does not buffer uops.
+It stalls the pipeline

 When a uop traverses from stage X to stage Y = X + k (assuming all intermediate stages are non-buffering), there are two possibilities.
 First, if local clock of stage X, C<sub>X</sub> (assuming this